Why can’t modern comedians be clean? They would be funnier if they were.

 It has been said: We are what we think about all the time.
 If we feed our minds with worldly junk, it can’t help but impact us.

 The Apostle Paul gives us great counsel, that also applies to our entertainment choices.
 Choose the good; (implied) reject the bad: “...whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
-(Phil.
-4:8)
+(Philippians 4:8)

 Jerry Newcombe is the senior producer and host of Truth that Transforms with D. James Kennedy (formerly The Coral Ridge Hour).
 He has also written or co-written 23 books, including The Book That Made America: How the Bible Formed Our Nation and Answers from the Founding Fathers.
 Jerry co-wrote (with Dr. Peter Lillback) the bestselling George Washington's Sacred Fire.
 He hosts the website www.jerrynewcombe.com.